centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/groups.md

 * The **Name** and **Alias** defines the name and the alias of the host group.
 * The **Members** list allows us to add hosts in the hostgroup.
 * The **Notes** field allows us to add optional notes concerning the host group.
-* The **Notes URL** field defined a URL which can be used to give more information on the hostgroup.
+* The **Notes URL** field defines a URL which can be used to give more information on the hostgroup.
-* The **Action URL** field defined a URL normally use to give information on actions on the hostgroup (maintenance, etc.).
+* The **Action URL** field defines a URL normally used to give information on actions on the hostgroup (maintenance, etc.).
 * The **Icon** field indicates the icon to be use for the host group.
 * The **Map Icon** is the icon use for mapping.
 * The **Geographic coordinates** field defines geographical coordinates used by the Centreon MAP module to position the resource on a map